NoaCohanim/Set-Cards-Game/README.md

 ![Set Cards Game Logo](./resources/LOGO.jpg)

 ## About Me
-I'be built this project when I was a 2nd year student in Ben Gurion University to demonstrate my knowledge in multi-threading.
+I've built this project when I was a 2nd year student in Ben Gurion University to show my knowledge in multi-threading.
 I also have knowledge in networks and communication, memory management,big data, ML and optimization algorithms, web developing and more.
 I am fluent in C++, Java/#C, Python, Node.js and SQL.